IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 The `k` blocks on the volatile chain also make changes to the UTxO set, but we track those changes as a corresponding sequence of explicitly-represented differences (eg insertions, deletions).
-Each difference encodes the exact cumulative affect that some block's transactions have on the UTxO set when applying that block to a ledger state.
+Each difference encodes the exact cumulative effect that some block's transactions have on the UTxO set when applying that block to a ledger state.
 Once that block becomes immutable, we can flush the corresponding difference to the on-disk UTxO set and then never again need to track that difference in memory.

-In actuality, we won't necessarily want to or even be able to flush every time our immutable chain grows: performance might call for batching writes, and coherency might prevent flushing during certain intervals (see The Lock below).
+In actuality, we won't necessarily want to or even be able to flush every time our immutable chain grows: performance might call for batching writes, and coherency might prevent flushing during certain intervals (see The flush lock section below).
 Therefore, in addition to the volatile chain's differences we can also track a _write buffer_ of some suffix of the immutable differences that simply haven't yet been written to the on-disk UTxO set.

 ***Design Decision*** We only store one UTxO set on-disk: the UTxO set as of the beginning of the write buffer, which does not itself extend past the immutable